HajarLHA/Ecommerce-Predictive-Modeling/README.md

 # 🛍️ Ecommerce Predictive Modeling

+## 📝 Project Overview

 This project focuses on building and evaluating multiple regression models to **predict yearly customer spending** based on their behavior and engagement metrics in an e-commerce platform.
-The goal is to explore different modeling techniques, perform feature selection, and identify the best-performing model for accurate predictions.

----

-## 📝 Project Overview

 The goal is to understand customer purchasing patterns and build predictive models using three regression approaches:

 - 🤖 **Linear Regression**